Current public space planning

 The Dawn Fraser Baths is home to the oldest water polo and swimming club in Australia and the Baths is listed as a nationally significant heritage item.
 Inner West Council is proud to stand as the custodian of this much-loved community asset and is fully committed to the Baths' progressive conservation.

-Council's Operational Plan and Budget 2017-18 includes an initiative to develop a master plan for the Dawn Fraser Baths in 2018.
-Council has worked collaboratively across multiple disciplines to develop a holistic 10 year plan of improvements for the Baths.
+In 2018, following an extensive stakeholder and community engagement, Council adopted a Master Plan for the Dawn Fraser Baths.
+Council has worked collaboratively across multiple disciplines to develop the holistic 10 year plan of improvements for the Baths.

 The scope of the master plan includes:

 - The Dawn Fraser Baths including the buildings and pool surrounds